Sunrise Park Resort, Greer

 The southernmost ski area in the country, Mount Lemmon, opened during World War II.
 Started by noted journalist Lowell Thomas and a few buddies, including Art Devlin, who became a future Olympic ski jumper and TV commentator, they formed a ski club and invited friends to join.
 At the end of that first season, they celebrated with a big party at The Arizona Inn.
 At the time, the road didn’t even go all the way up the mountain; it stopped at Soldier Camp.

 Today, Mount Lemmon, about an hour’s drive east of Tucson, is managed by Graham Davies and owned by his parents, George and Jean Davies, who bought the property in 1970.
 Back then, skiers straddled a poma lift up the mountain to ski three runs.
 The first chairlift replaced the poma in 1975.
 Now there are two lifts and 22 runs, the majority for the intermediate to advanced.
 Along the winding route up, you’ll pass cyclists and seven different elevations with varied landscapes.

 With no access to snow-making equipment or the appropriate water source to operate it, they rely completely on Mother Nature for their snow at about 9,000 feet.
 Absent of snow, they offer the Sky Ride up the mountain and hiking trails back down through the aspen, pine, and fir forest.
 They also operate a ski shop that sells sweatshirts all year long because it’s 30 degrees cooler up there than in Tucson down below.
 At the base, you’ll also find a snack bar, fudge shop, and restaurant that serves German-inspired dishes (though a favorite is the chili and corn bread).

-Guests can expect to have a good old-fashioned time at this more rustic and relaxed ski venue, which sometimes offers live music and always hosts a Friday night dinner at its Iron Door Restaurant.
+Guests can expect to have a good old-fashioned time at this more rustic and relaxed ski venue.